data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2021/03-21-session.md

-# Session 03-03-2021- Bias
+# Data Ethics & Society Reading Group 03-03-2021

+## Meeting info

+### Description

 Bias “[uncountable, countable] the fact that the results of research or an experiment are not accurate because a particular factor has not been considered when collecting the information”, Oxford Learners Dictionary.

 ## Suggested Material

-These are not pre-requisite reading material for attendance, but a compliation of material the team find interesting and would read if they themselves have unlimited time.
+These are not pre-requisite reading material for attendance, but a compilation of material the team find interesting and would read if they themselves have unlimited time.

 ### YouTube Videos